 This recipe is based off this super popular No Bake Peanut Butter Pie recipe that came from my Gma, and that we’ve been making in my family for decades.
 We love that recipe, you guys love that recipe, and there’s so many ways it can be built upon.

-That original recipe is 5 ingredients, and it can be prepped in 5 minutes.
+That original peanut butter pie recipe is 5 ingredients, and it can be prepped in 5 minutes.
 In a pinch, it’s my go-to dessert.
 Quick, easy, few ingredients.
-It’s a simple pie, but it’s creamy, rich, satisfying, and full of peanut butter flavor.
 Totally simple, pure, unadulterated peanut butter bliss.

-But if you’re a person who likes mad, insane indulgence, and you know I do (see Peanut Butter Cup Brownie Torte), then this Reese’s Cup No Bake Peanut Butter Pie is the variation for you.
+But if you’re a person who likes mad, insane indulgence, and you know I do, then this Reese’s Cup No Bake Peanut Butter Pie is the variation for you.

 This Reese’s Cup No Bake Peanut Butter Pie recipe requires only a few extra ingredients than the original.
 Other than picking up a few bags of Reese’s cups, you just need chocolate fudge ice cream topping, and maybe a little chocolate syrup too.
 It never hurts, and you probably already have it in your fridge, so just slap it on there as a garnish.